College of Medicine MD Curriculum

 Philippines

-1. Aquinas University, Legazpi, Philippines with Dr. Richard Paat: recurring yearly; 8 – 10 days in April (around Easter)
+1. Aquinas University, Legazpi, Philippines with Dr. Richard Paat: recurring yearly, two-week mission, 8 – 10 days in April (around Easter).

 Dr. Paat’s Team Letter: The Special Commission on Relief and Education of the Filipino Association of Toledo is a non-profit foundation.
 Our first medical mission to the Philippines was in 1994.
-We work in conjunction with Medical Missions, Inc. from the University of Santo Tomas, Manila.
+We work in conjunction with Medical Missions, Inc. (MMI) from the University of Santo Tomas (UST) in Manila.
 UST is the oldest university in the Philippines and is more than 400 years old.
-MMI has been performing medical missions year round to the far flung regions of the Philippines for over 52 years.
-MMI was inducted into the Medical Mission Hall of Fame at the University of Toledo.
+MMI has been performing medical missions year round to the far-flung regions of the Philippines for over 52 years.
+MMI was inducted into the Medical Mission Hall of Fame at The University of Toledo.
 SCORE and MMI teams have worked together on 16 prior missions, treating more than 38,000 patients and performing 4,000 major and minor surgeries in some of the most underserved areas of the Philippines.
 We recently performed missions this past November and December in the immediate aftermath of super typhoon Yolanda to provide medical relief to the Aklan region of northern Panay Island and to the Tacloban area on Leyte Island.
-We are joining forces again with a 22 person SCORE contingent and an 80 person UST team to conduct a major medical, surgical, dental, and ophthalmologic mission at Aquinas University in Legazpi, Luzon Island.
+We are joining forces again with a 22-person SCORE contingent and an 80-person UST team to conduct a major medical, surgical, dental, and ophthalmologic mission at Aquinas University in Legazpi, Luzon Island.

-• All participating 4th year medical students serve as team leaders and are responsible for coordinating and collecting all participating students’ Global Health paperwork.
-Upon successful completion (via MedEd evaluation) 4th year students will receive 3 clinical med away elective hours/credit for 2-week med away elective for serving as team leader on the mission.
+• All participating fourth-year medical students serve as team leaders and are responsible for coordinating and collecting all participating students’ Global Health paperwork.
+Upon successful two-week mission completion (via MedEd evaluation), fourth-year medical students will receive three clinical med away elective hours/credits for serving as team leaders on the mission.

 BACK TO LOCATIONS